utkucanozturk/utkucanozturk/README.md

-## 👋&nbsp;Hi!
-I'm a data scientist.

-  - 🎓I'm studying Data Science at <a href = "https://www.m-datascience.mathematik-informatik-statistik.uni-muenchen.de/index.html" target="_blank"> LMU Munich</a> (Germany).
+## Hi!

-  - 🎯I'm currently deepen and learning new languages and methods in the field of data science.
+  - I'm a Data Scientist!
+Currently learning new languages and methods in the field of data science.
-  - Check out my resume and portfolio from <a href = "https://utkucanozturk.github.io/utkucanozturk/" target="_blank">this link</a>.
+  - <a href = "https://utkucanozturk.github.io/utkucanozturk/" target="_blank">Click</a> to go to my resume and portfolio.
 <br>

 ## :computer:&nbsp;Languages